Southside High School (Louisiana): Police investigation into alleged abuse of special education students

 On March 31, 2021, the Youngsville Police Department began investigating abuse allegations against a teacher who was reported to have grabbed, poked, and slapped Special Education students.
 Laurie Gresham (a former substitute teacher at the school) had released a voluntary statement about the alleged abuse on the same day, and was fired after discussing it with board members.
 Two victims were identified as alleged victims of the teacher in question.
 The mother of one of the alleged victims withdrew her son from the school, and considered legal action against the administration, after Southside administrators had told her to write a statement in support of the teacher and lied to her about there being only one incident, as well as the existence of surveillance footage.

 In the incident allegedly captured on video, the teacher "grabbed the student by the neck and yelled at him".
 The incident shown in the video occurred on March 10, 2019, and Kathy Aloisio, who is the middle and secondary schools director, said that she had learned of the incident on March 19.
 In a recorded meeting with Gresham, Aloisio was "mortified when [she] saw it".

-State law and district policy only authorizes physical restraints as a last resort for SPED student behavior that presents "imminent risk of harm to themselves or others".
-In addition, said physical restraint must be "directly proportionate to the circumstances and to the student’s size, age, and severity of behavior".
-The use of physical restraint is required to be notified to parents in writing within 24 hours: in the mother's case, she was notified with a brief phone call on March 22.

 The mother stated that, while she does not know if the use of physical restraint was done in an intentionally harmful manner or not (she had not seen the video), she was more "appalled by the fact that other incidents are happening in the classroom that [were] not reported to me.”

 Lafayette Parish School System Public Information Officer Allison Dickerson said the system "could not provide comment [about the incident] as these are personnel matters."